-If you receive loans, scholarships and/or grants, you are expected to sign up for direct deposit.
-You may do this on MyUW under the Set up Direct Deposit tab.
+If you receive loans, scholarships, and/or grants, you are expected to sign up for direct deposit.
+You may do this on MyUW under Direct Deposit Transfer Setup.
 You must set up your direct deposit account at least five days before aid can be deposited to your bank account.
 For further assistance, please read How To Set Up Direct Deposit.

 To sign up for Direct Deposit, you will need your:

 - UW NetId and password

 - Bank account number